Panmoni/yapbay/docs/plan.md

 after marking fiat as paid, the seller's tradepage did not update

-after releaing escrow, the buyer's tradepage did not update
+after releaing escrow, the buyer's tradepage did not updategit

 ## Post-MVP